 Marinara Sauce Recipe

-An easy marinara sauce that needs just five ingredients, takes under 30 minutes to make, and is easily the best marinara I've ever eaten.
+An easy marinara sauce that needs just five ingredients, one pot, and that takes under 30 minutes to make.
+It is easily the best marinara I've ever eaten.

 Servings: 8 servings